 The first buildings at Duart probably comprised a curtain wall around the rocky outcrop; Lachlan Maclean is credited with adding to the castle’s structure, building the great keep at the north-east end.
 Further improvements were made in the 16th and 17th centuries, strengthening the castle’s natural defences with ranges of buildings, a gatehouse, and thick walls in the form of a square.

 Another Lachlan Maclean, the 10th Chief, perished on Flodden Field in 1513; the battle was a disaster for Scotland, with King James IV and many Scottish noblemen slaughtered by a much smaller English army commanded by the Earl of Surrey.

 The 11th Chief, Lachlan ‘Cattanach’ Maclean, is remembered as being a scoundrel.
-He is best known for stranding his second wife, Katherine, on Lady’s Rock in the Sound of Mull, in the hope that the incoming tide would drown her.
+He is best known for stranding his first wife, Catherine (sometimes named as Elizabeth), on the tidal island known as Lady’s Rock in the Sound of Mull, in the hope that the incoming tide would drown her.
 By the next morning she was no longer there, and he reported her death to her brother, the Earl of Argyll.
 However, some time later, Lachlan must have been surprised to find his wife sitting at her brother’s side at a banquet in Inveraray: she had been rescued from the rock by a passing fisherman.
 Unsurprisingly for those violent times, Lachlan was later found murdered in Edinburgh.

 In 1631, Lachlan, the 16th Chief, was made a baronet by Charles I; however, he was unable to hold Duart Castle against Covenanter forces under General Leslie in 1647.
 After the restoration of Charles II to the throne of England, Duart passed briefly back into the hands of the Macleans, but they lost it again in 1674 to the Duke of Argyll, to whom they owed considerable debts.